 Camp Pod Ostrog is also going to open its doors to the WWOOF Montenegro community where backpackers, tourists, and all nature lovers can contribute as well as expand their knowledge and resources toward helping villages become stronger communities.

-If you want to help, please connect with us and you are always welcome to come and visit Camp Pod Ostrog and be a part of a great story.
+If you want to help, please consider funding our Indiegogo campaign and you are always welcome to come and visit Camp Pod Ostrog and be a part of a great story.